Your support today will help us open in January 2022

 To discuss other ways to give, contact Julie Daraska, Development Director, firstname.lastname@example.org, 708-354-0858 ext.
 115.

-The BEDS Plus Summit Service Center will provide interim housing and case management to medically fragile homeless individuals who will receive dignity-based supportive services.
+The BEDS Plus Summit Service Center will provide interim housing and case management to medically vulnerable homeless individuals who will receive dignity-based supportive services.

-The Interim Housing Program will provide a stable, dignified community of support for up to 24 months for 50 medically fragile homeless single adults annually.
+The Interim Housing Program will provide a stable, dignified community of support for up to 24 months for 50 medically vulnerable homeless single adults annually.

 COVID-19 underscores the long-identified need for 24-hour shelter within the Cook County suburbs, particularly for homeless persons with disabling health conditions.
 Navigating a rotating shelter system increases the challenges of living with serious illness and disability, worsens health outcomes, and increases use of emergency rooms.